Binance Market Update (2022-09-22)

 Binance

-The global cryptocurrency market cap now stands at $0.93T, up by 0.94% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.92T, down by -0.77% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include PROS, NEBL, and ALGO, up by 35%, 30%, and 12%, respectively.
+Market outperformers include PROS, UFT, and NEBL, up by 26%, 25%, and 24%, respectively.

 Top stories of the day: